superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 )
 ```

-And running the evaluation as :
+And then run our evaluation as follows:

 ```python
 result_512_4 = evaluate(